-In the decade or more that I’ve been involved with preventing online fraud, it has become evident that even the online retailers that have fraud almost entirely in control still wrestle with losses on eGift cards.
+As technology has advanced, it has become evident that even the online retailers that have fraud almost entirely in control still wrestle with losses from eGift card fraud.

-Many retailers instituted a digital-only version once technology allowed this advancement, and because of the demand from last minute holiday shoppers.
-But along with speed and convenience, eGift cards also come with much greater risk than the physical goods retailers normally sell.
+Many retailers have instituted a digital-only version of gift cards once technology allowed this advancement due to the demand from last minute holiday shoppers.
+Online gift cards offer speed and convenience, but also come with much greater risk than the physical goods brick-and-mortar retailers normally sell.
 If you’re a retailer, you probably understand both the pressure to help grow revenue, and the dangers of eGift card fraud.

 eGift card transactions are more fraudulent than regular transactions for two main reasons:

 - They’re instantaneous.
 Legitimate and fraudulent purchasers expect to be able to redeem the eGift card immediately after purchase.

 - They’re more anonymous.
 Unlike a physical good that will be shipped, a consumer is not expected to provide much identity detail to a retailer when purchasing an eGift card.